-The re-brand was an integrated process combining company strategy, e-commerce and brand design.
+The rebranding of Transavia was prompted by Air France–KLM’s decision to strengthen its position in the low-cost market.
+The plan: transform Transavia from a charter airline aimed at holidaymakers, to a quality budget airline catering for a wider audience, including business travellers.
+The re-branding was an integrated process combining company strategy, e-commerce and brand design.
 With leading digital agency Mirabeau, Transavia began to work on a new e-commerce platform to increase ancillary sales, improve the conversion of flights and reduce operational costs.
 Having identified the need to redefine Transavia’s positioning and visual identity (in accordance with Mirabeau’s e-commerce strategy and concept) Studio Dumbar was invited to join the team.

 Air France–KLM’s ambitions for Transavia required a fundamental change, renewing everything from positioning and e-commerce, to the customer journey and visual identity.
 Studio Dumbar defined the positioning.
 The leading principle, it’s a pleasure, served as the central thought across an expansive rebranding program: a compass ensuring consistency across different projects.
 Transavia’s competitive edge lies in their ability to offer low budget pricing and a pleasant, welcoming customer journey.
 It’s a pleasure expresses the idea of ‘low fare with care’.